BeyondMD/gitflow/README.md

 If the branch does not exist yet, create the branch locally and then push to origin.
 A hotfix branch should always be 'publicly' available.
 That is, development should never exist in just one developer's local branch.

 ```
 $ git checkout master                       // ensure you are currently on the master branch
 $ git fetch                                 // updates all remote changes
 $ git pull origin HEAD                      // applies remote changes to local copy of master
 $ git checkout -b hf-<name/desc> master     // creates a local branch for the new hotfix
 $ git push origin hf-<name/desc>            // makes the new hotfix remotely available
 ```

 When development on the hotfix is complete two pull requests should be created, one into `devel` as to not lose the changes, and the other into `master`.
 The assignee should be the person who was assigned the hotfix ie. the team lead, or single dev and the reviewer should be your lead or your assigned reviewer.

 ## Pull Requests

 Pull requests are useful for two main reasons.
 It allows a branch to be merged back into an evergreen branch, and allows for code review.
-There should always be at least
+There should always be at least two people involved in a pull request: a reviewer and a

 Reviewer